ibm-cloud-docs/openshift/openshift_integrations_operators.md

 ## Using Operators in 3.11 clusters
 {: #operators_311}

-Try out the [experimental {{site.data.keyword.cloud_notm}} Operator](https://github.ibm.com/seed/olm/blob/master/pocs/openshift-ibmcloud/README.md){: external} and the following tutorial.
+Try out the following tutorial.
 {: shortdesc}

 <img src="images/icon-version-311.png" alt="Version 3.11 icon" width="30" style="width:30px; border-style: none"/> The {{site.data.keyword.cloud_notm}} Operator and other Operators are experimental for version 3.11, and you are responsible for its maintenance and support.
 If you have a 4.x cluster, use the built-in [Operators and OperatorHub instead](#operators_4).